1 Introduction

 27 | Mukim Bokok | Temburong | 38,000 | 1 ( 0.0%) |

 As noted by Hassan (2023), mukims do influence property prices as they denote distinct regions within the districts, with variations in prices across mukims attributed to differences in location, available amenities, and market demand.
 Table 2 tabulates, in decreasing order, the volume of transactions recorded during the data collection period across different mukims.
-Out of the total 39 unique mukims in Brunei, only \(M=27\) were recorded in the data set.
-This means the remaining 12 mukims, which comprise of areas in Kampong Ayer (water villages), reserved forests and non-populated areas, did not have any transactions during the data collection period, as is expected.
+Out of the total 39 unique mukims in Brunei, only

-The data reveals that the three highest-volume transaction mukims, accounting for 44% of all transactions, are all situated in the Brunei-Muara district and are adjacent to one another, indicating a clustering effect.
+The data reveal that the three highest-volume transaction mukims, accounting for 44% of all transactions, are all situated in the Brunei-Muara district and are adjacent to one another, indicating a clustering effect.
 Moreover, among the top ten mukims by transaction volume, eight are in the Brunei-Muara district, with the other two in the Belait district.
 An examination of median prices shows that properties in Brunei-Muara and Belait districts command higher prices, while those in Tutong and Temburong districts are generally more affordable.
 While these observations don’t control for the specific features of the properties, which will be analysed in the upcoming modelling phase, they offer an initial insight into the spatial patterns of property prices across Brunei.

 4 Methods